isomerpages/alps-corp/resources/news/_posts/2022-09-05-post-Singapore : Interesting Jobs.md

 ---
 A couple of our colleagues were recently featured in a Channel 8 News segment to shine a spotlight on some of the lesser-known jobs and roles that keep a hospital functioning and operational.

-Mr Terry Teo, Senior Executive, ALPS @ NTFGH Non-Pharmaceutical Logistics, and Mr Henry Lee, Senior Associate, ALPS @ NTFGH Non-Pharmaceutical Logistics describe what their jobs entail and the logistical challenges they faced when the COVID-19 pandemic struck.
+**Mr Terry Teo, Senior Executive, ALPS @ NTFGH Non-Pharmaceutical Logistics**, and **Mr Henry Lee, Senior Associate, ALPS @ NTFGH Non-Pharmaceutical Logistics** describe what their jobs entail and the logistical challenges they faced when the COVID-19 pandemic struck.

 Watch the 'Hello Singapore - Interesting Jobs' video clip below.
 (In Mandarin with Chinese subtitles)